SamuelSwartzberg/flashcardifying_text_temp/inf.md

-width and height each have corresponding min- and max- properties power of width and height properties: min- > max- > ø width and height and corresponding min/max values take the following values: <lpminmaxauto>|fit-content(<length-percentage>)
+width and height each have corresponding min- and max- properties power of width and height properties: min- > max- > ø width and height and corresponding min/max values take the following values: ‹lpminmaxauto›|fit-content(‹length-percentage›)

 What width and height size depends on the box-sizing property content-box|width and height size content-box